Damien Adkins

-Damien "Chipper" Adkins (born 9 March 1981) is an Australian rules footballer formerly with the Collingwood and West Coast Eagles Football Clubs in the AFL.
-He currently plays for the Frankston Football Club in the Victorian Football League.
+Damien Adkins (born 9 March 1981) is an Australian rules footballer formerly with the Collingwood and West Coast Eagles Football Clubs in the AFL.

 Collingwood

-Adkins was drafted by Collingwood with pick 50 in the 1998 AFL Draft.
+Adkins was drafted by Collingwood with pick 50 in the 1998 AFL draft.
 He played his first game for Collingwood in round 1, 2000.
 Adkins won a Rising Star nomination after collecting 19 disposals and kicking 2 goals in his third game, a match against Carlton in round 3, 2000.

 Adkins played 18 of a possible 22 games in his debut season.
 However, injury and form saw Adkins play only 4 games between 2001 and 2002.

 West Coast

 After the 2002 season, Adkins was traded to the West Coast Eagles in return for Andrew Williams.
 Adkins played 32 games, including an elimination final, for the Eagles between 2003 and 2005.
 Adkins, for the second time in his career, missed selection for an AFL Grand Final when West Coast made the 2005 Grand Final.